aadi1405/aadi1405/README.md

 - Masters in Engineering Management Student at Duke University
 - Computer Science and Engineering graduate from BITS Pilani
-- 💻 Here to have some fun with tech!
+- 💻 Here to have some fun with tech! #WomenInSTEM
+- Bringing in some diversity  🇮🇳 🇰🇼 🇦🇪 🇺🇸

 ### Creating & learning with: